-The company shall complete buy-back within a period of one year from the date of passing of special resolution, or board resolution as the case may be.
+Every buy-back shall be completed within a period of one year from the date of passing of the special resolution or Board Resolution as the case may be.

 SEBI (Buy-back of Securities) Regulations, 2018 shall apply to buy-back of shares or other specified securities of a company in accordance with the applicable provisions of the Companies Act, 2013.